The ideal macronutrient ratio?

 The consumption of fats is another fine line when it comes to how much you should eat.
 As previously mentioned too few fats and you will likely have low levels of circulating testosterone (3) but at the same time while it’s true if you eat a lot of fat you’ll have more circulating testosterone, at the same time if you eat too much fat you won’t have enough room to fit in the proper amounts of the other macronutrients and you will be deficient in those areas.
 Plus fats are the easiest molecule to be stored as body fat, so with calories already high from a bulking phase, keeping fats moderate become even more important to reduce body fat storage.
 It’s my recommendation to keep fats somewhere between 20-30% of your total calories to keep testosterone high enough but still allow enough room for the other macronutrients.

-By now you have a pretty good idea of roughly how much of each macronutrient to consume to build muscle, but of course genetics play a large role in what works for each individual.
-Next week when we return we will look at the role of genetics, talk about just how many calories over maintenance we should really go during a muscle-building phase to maximally build muscle while trying to keep fat storage to a minimum and look a little closer at protein.
-I hope you will join me again.
+By now you have a pretty good idea of roughly how much of each macronutrient to consume to build muscle, but of course, genetics play a large role in what works for each individual.
+In the next article, we will look at the role of genetics, talk about just how many calories over maintenance we should really go during a muscle-building phase to maximally build muscle while trying to keep fat storage to a minimum and look a little closer at protein.